plabayo/rama/README.md

 [paypal-badge]: https://img.shields.io/badge/paypal-contribution?style=for-the-badge&color=blue
 [paypal-url]: https://www.paypal.com/donate/?hosted_button_id=P3KCGT2ACBVFE

-🦙 rama™ (ラマ) is a modular service framework for the 🦀 Rust language.
+🦙 rama® (ラマ) is a modular service framework for the 🦀 Rust language.

 It gives you programmable control over how packets move through your stack, so you can build: